 As geofenced markets in North America go, Ontario is very attractive.
 With almost 15 million people, Ontario is the largest single regulated jurisdiction in North America, capping the previous king-of-the-hill Pennsylvania with about 13 million residents.

 That means, even without shared liquidity, Ontario is still an attractive market in the context of North American regulated jurisdictions.
 However, online poker is particularly sensitive to the player pool’s size, compared to casino gaming or sports betting activities, so online poker operators in Ontario will almost certainly be looking to expand that pool through inter-jurisdictional compacts if regulations allow.

 For the time being, shared liquidity in Canada is not part of the plan.
-However, it is not outside the realms of possibility.
-A couple of similar pacts have already been formed in North America, with the MSIGA creating a multi-state player pool between NJ, NV, DE, and MI that WSOP.com already takes advantage of.
-With the recent addition of Ontario’s neighbor Michigan to the MSIGA, that makes a stronger case for other jurisdictions to also look towards shared liquidity.
+However, it is not outside the realm of possibility.
+A couple of similar pacts have already been formed in North America, with the Multi-State Internet Gaming Agreement (MSIGA) — an interstate online poker compact that allows operators to combine player pools across state lines between its member states.
+The recent addition of Ontario’s neighbor Michigan to the MSIGA makes a stronger case for other jurisdictions to also look towards shared liquidity.

 Additionally, Canada has its shared player pool between British Columbia, Manitoba, and Québec, creating a market of around 14.7 million people — slightly smaller than Ontario on its own.
 Ontario regulators have considered “inter-jurisdictional compacts”, but it seems unlikely it would join the existing Canadian compact as there are fundamental differences between the markets.

 State-owned Canada Poker Operators